 W1 Computational thinking Comput ational thinking is a set of problem-solving methods that involve expressing problems and their solutions in ways that a computer could also execute.
-Level Learning outcomes 3 a) Decompose a problem into smaller sub-problems b) Find anthere (similarities about sheet sidio) encore the sub-mediance b) Find patterns (similarities, shared characteristics) among the sub-problems c) Determine relevant characteristics and discard irrelevant characteristics d) Write a basic algorithm to solve a problem, using any programming language (such as Microsoft VBA, Python) d) Write a basic algorithm to solve a problem, using any programming language (such as Microsoft VBA, Python) e) Evaluate the appropriateness of a presented algorithm to solve a problem W2 Data knowledge and strategy anding the types of financial and non-financial information available within an entity, identifying possible relationships between data sets, requesting the I data (including normalisation (clean-up) thereof), understanding the security and privacy risks associated with the use, storage and transfer of data, and anding the importance of the implementation of sufficient data protection policies and controls.
-Advanced data management should be performed by expert entists and/or IT experts.
-Level Learning outcomes 2 a) Interpret underlying characteristics of basic data concepts (such as data structures, data files, databases, normalisation of data and metadata), taking cognizance of how these influence and interact with one another b) Identify and evaluate sources (of data3 (financial and non-financial, structured and unstructured) c) Access and store data (e.g., own location, service provider, cloud, etc.) d) Evaluate the risks compliance requirements and consequences associated with the specific environments in which data is stored (including geographical legal restrictions in some areas (e.g., POPI in SA , GDPR) e) Identify and distinguish between the ways in which access to data should be controlled (data classification), and determine the consequent risks if the necessary controls are not implemented f) Identify and distinguish between the ways in which local data and data-in-transit should be controlled (including data in transit between systems, and the interfaces involved in the process), and determine the risks (including not reaching a business objective) if the necessary controls are not implemented g) Apply/evaluate data strategies that deal with data protection, privacy, intellectual property rights and ethical issues in data management and/or in relation to these matters evaluate policies and test processes.
+Level Learning outcomes 3 a) Decompose a problem into smaller sub-problems b) Find patterns (similarities, shared characteristics) among the sub-problems c) Determine relevant characteristics and discard irrelevant characteristics d) Write a basic algorithm to solve a problem, using any programming language (such as Microsoft VBA, Python) 2 e) Evaluate the appropriateness of a presented algorithm to solve a problem 3

+W2 Data knowledge and strategy required anding the types of financial and non-financial information available within an entity, identifying possible relationships between data sets, requesting the I data (including normalisation (clean-up) thereof), understanding the security and privacy risks associated with the use, storage and transfer of data, and anding the importance of the implementation of sufficient data protection policies and controls.
+Advanced data management should be performed by expert data sci entists and/or IT experts.
+Level Learning outcomes 2 a) Interpret underlying characteristics of basic data concepts (such as data structures, data files, databases, normalisation of data and metadata), taking cognizance of how these influence and interact with one another b) Identify and evaluate sources (of data3 (financial and non-financial, structured and unstructured) c) Access and store data (e.g., own location, service provider, cloud, etc.) d) Evaluate the risks compliance requirements and consequences associated with the specific environments in which data is stored (including geographical legal restrictions in some areas (e.g., POPI in SA , GDPR) e) Identify and distinguish between the ways in which access to data should be controlled (data classification), and determine the consequent risks if the necessary controls are not implemented

-Opportunities to use algorithms may not be available on the job for all trainees and this may require specific intervention in the training programme Including big data, characterised by its volume, variety, velocity, and veracity, and the value of data being created/generated
+2 Opportunities to use algorithms may not be available on the job for all trainees and this may require specific intervention in the training programme 3 Including big data, characterised by its volume, variety, velocity, and veracity, and the value of data being created/generated